lsst-sitcom/notebooks-pingraham/README.rst

 =========

 User notebooks should be stored in the notebooks directory.
-Many users find it useful to organize their notebooks according to the site in which they are meant to be used.
+Many users find it useful to organize their notebooks according to the site in which they are meant to be used and/or the platform from which they are meant to be run (e.g. the summit Nublado instance).
 For this reason, site-specific folders have been created but are not required to be used.
-The

 Methods
 =======